What Is Aptitude Test In Job Interview

 How to Practice for Specific Test Types (Actionable Techniques)

 Technique: For multi-step calculations, use rough rounding to gauge plausibility before doing full arithmetic.
-This saves time on implausible options.
+Saves time on implausible options.

-Technique: Underline or mentally tag key facts in the passage and refer back to the text rather than memory when answering.
+Technique: Underline or mentally tag key facts in the passage and refer back to the text when answering.

-Work a steady stream of pattern-sequence problems.
-Train on rotation, reflection, scaling, and progressive feature changes.
-Many test packages include timed sets—use them consistently.
+• Work a steady stream of pattern-sequence problems.
+Train on rotation, reflection, scaling and progressive feature changes.

-SJTs measure judgment rather than single “right” answers.
-Practice by mapping responses to workplace values and priorities—safety, customer service, collaboration, and escalation protocols.
-Think in terms of immediate and long-term consequences.
+• These measure judgement rather than single “right” answers.
+Practice by mapping responses to workplace values and priorities—safety, customer service, collaboration, escalation protocols.

 Technique: Rank potential responses based on effectiveness and appropriateness, not personal preference.